sozu/py-dhampyr/README.md

 ```

 As shown in the above example, `CompositeValidationFailure` can give you the complete information why and where the validation failed.
 This feature enables flexible conding associated with validation errors, for example, you can generate hierarchical JSON response, insert error messages to suitable positions of HTML pages and control behaviors of application in detail according to the cause of errors.

+## Flask support

+This library supports `werkzeug.datastructures.MultiDict` which is used in [Flask](http://flask.pocoo.org/docs/1.0/) to store request forms and queries.
+In addition to `dict`, the instance of `MultiDict` can be an input of `Validator`.

+In many web application frameworks, although form values and queries can associate multiple values with a single key, the request object tends to return a single value when accessed as a dictionary.
+To solve this inconsitency between `dict` and request object, this library first checks the input is `MultiDict` or not and change accessors according to the type of the input.
+Thus, you can give `request.form`, `request.args` and any other `MultiDict` values to `validate_dict`.